 Web 1: The Unraveling and Web 2: The Crisis broke down the series of events, innovations, and issues that brought the internet to where it is today.
-It’s apparent that we live in a predominantly digital era and most websites today still follow the Web 2 business model where the users are the ultimate product.
+Apparently, we live in a predominantly digital era, and most websites today still follow the Web 2 business model where the users are the ultimate product.

-Web 2 is the bridge between Web 1 and Web 3 and it was absolutely necessary but it presents a pandora’s box of issues regarding privacy concerns, censorship, and content distribution.
-All of this stems from the centralized intermediaries who have become monopolies over the past few decades.
+Web 2 is the necessary bridge between Web 1 and Web 3, but it presents a pandora’s box of issues regarding privacy concerns, censorship, and content distribution.
+All of this stems from the centralized intermediaries that have become monopolies over the past few decades.
 They govern news feeds, browser searches, and how people connect and spend their time online.